allegroai/clearml-docs/docs/getting_started/ds/best_practices.md

 We believe that you should track everything!
 From obscure parameters to weird metrics, it's impossible to know what will end up improving our results later on!

 - Make sure experiments are reproducible!
 ClearML logs code, parameters, environment in a single, easily searchable place.
 - Development is not linear.
-Configuration / Parameters should not be stored in your git.
-  They are temporary, and we constantly change them.
-But we still need to log them because who knows, one day...
+Configuration / Parameters should not be stored in your git, as they are temporary and constantly changing.
+They still need to be logged because who knows, one day...
 - Uncommitted changes to your code should be stored for later forensics in case that magic number actually saved the day.
 Not every line change should be committed.
 - Mark potentially good experiments, make them the new baseline for comparison.